slidenerd/Fpam/README.md

 <ul>
 	<li>Process only spammers in v1.0</li>
 	<li>let admin decide which groups to scan</li>
-	<li>If a post is deleted, mark the person as a spammer and block all further posts from that person for all groups.</li>
+	<li>If a postId is deleted, mark the person as a spammer and block all further posts from that person for all groups.</li>
 	<li>A spammer is a member of usually more than one group and as such, keep a track of the user id, user name of the spammer, list of group ids where he is a member of and the number of times he or she has spammed.</li>
-	<li>Enable spam filtering for both posts and comments {show the dual pane with posts and comments} and delete the post or comment on swipe and add the person to the blacklist if he/she is not already a member</li>
+	<li>Enable spam filtering for both posts and comments {show the dual pane with posts and comments} and delete the postId or comment on swipe and add the person to the blacklist if he/she is not already a member</li>
 	<li>Send data about spammers to the server fpam.io with the same information, [userid, username, list of group ids where the spammer is a member of and the number of spam posts he or she has made] corresponding to a user id or the person using the app fpam.</li>
 </ul>